Join the club! Stay up to date with the latest product reviews, commentary and offerings!

 By subscribing you agree to our terms

 On AMD cards the GPU scaling setting can be found within the “Display” tab in the Radeon Crimson driver.
 All you have to do is select the “GPU Scaling” button for the monitor or TV you wish to use the setting on.
-After a blank screen, the settings option will take effect and GPU scaling will be enabled.
+After a blank screen, the settings option will take effect and scaling will enable.

 GPU scaling is often missed when trying to troubleshoot issues such as overscan and underscan; it is a vitally important setting that, when set correctly, will make viewing content properly at any aspect ratio and resolution a much more enjoyable experience.